 Unlike neoprene, Yulex is a plant-based material that is sourced from trees.
 It’s both renewable and sustainable because the trees used by Patagonia are able to produce rubber for 30 years.
 They are also certified by the Forest Stewardship Council by Rainforest Alliance, which means that the trees they source from are from certified plantations that don’t contribute to deforestation.

-But everything didn’t start so smoothly like Patagonia planned.
-Their first version of Yulex wetsuits were free from synthetic rubber; however, they are not as well-fitting and flexible as neoprene wetsuits.
+But everything didn’t start as smoothly as Patagonia planned.
+Their first version of Yulex wetsuits was free from synthetic rubber; however, they are not as well-fitting and flexible as neoprene wetsuits.
 They’re also not very warm and they were very uncomfortable to wear.

-So when the Yulex 2.0 was released, Patagonia loyalists rejoiced — not only was this version 20% more stretchable than its predecessor, but it’s also 5% softer and lighter.
+So when the Yulex 2.0 was released, Patagonia loyalists rejoiced — not only was this version 20% more stretchable than its predecessor, but it was also 5% softer and lighter.
 This makes it fast-drying and easy to store in bags.

-Take note that Patagonia only uses 85% of Yulex on their products, as 15% of the material used on this wetsuit is chlorine-free synthetic rubber polymer.
-Although this brand is technically not 100% sustainable, their many efforts in preserving the environment counts in so many ways.
+Take note that Patagonia only uses 85% of Yulex on its products, as 15% of the material used on this wetsuit is chlorine-free synthetic rubber polymer.
+Although this brand is technically not 100% sustainable, its many efforts in preserving the environment count in so many ways.

 Patagonia wears many hats, and aside from making use of Yulex for the R3 Yulex wetsuit, they also color it with solution-dyed linings that save up to 86% water in production or 100 liters of water.
 This process also enables them to reduce their carbon emissions by 96%.

 This full suit is made for dynamic movements.
-The fabric stretches without binding joints, and it gives more flex in the shoulder so you are more free to move.
+The fabric stretches without binding joints, and it gives more flex in the shoulder so you are freer to move.
 Finally, the cost of the R3 Yulex wetsuit is $489.
-It has a higher price point than the other brands on this list because of it’s reputation and the wetsuit’s overall quality and workmanship.
+It has a higher price point than the other brands on this list because of its reputation and the wetsuit’s overall quality and workmanship.